M3hank/M3hank.github.io/about.md

 layout: page
 title: About
 permalink: /about/
-order: 900
 ---

 # About Me

 Welcome to my blog!
-I'm M3hank, a passionate web application pentester and secure code reviewer.
-With a keen eye for vulnerabilities and a love for technology, I aim to uncover security flaws and build safer applications.
+I'm Mehank Kadu, a web application security researcher, pentester, and secure code reviewer.
+My work revolves around finding vulnerabilities and strengthening code to make applications safer and more resilient.

-## My Journey
+## My Expertise
-My career has taken me through various security disciplines, including:
+I specialize in:
-- **Penetration Testing (PT)**: Discovering and exploiting security flaws in web applications.
+- **Penetration Testing (PT)**: Identifying and exploiting vulnerabilities in web applications.
-- **Secure Code Review**: Reviewing and analyzing code to ensure it adheres to the best security practices.
+- **Secure Code Reviews**: Ensuring code adheres to security best practices.
-- **Reconnaissance Tool Development**: Crafting tools to enhance reconnaissance workflows, one module at a time.
+- **Reconnaissance Tool Development**: Building efficient tools for reconnaissance and subdomain enumeration.

 ## Why This Blog?
-This blog is a space where I document my findings, write-ups, and experiences in the field of cybersecurity.
-Whether you're here for security tips, code reviews, or my insights on the latest vulnerabilities, you'll find valuable resources to help improve your security game.

-Thank you for stopping by!
+This blog serves as a platform to document my journey, share findings, and offer insights on web application security.
+Here, you will find write-ups on vulnerabilities, code reviews, and tools I've created or used in the field.

+Feel free to connect with me on [Twitter](https://twitter.com/M3hank), [GitHub](https://github.com/M3hank), or [LinkedIn](https://www.linkedin.com/in/M3hank).

+Thanks for visiting!

 ---